NFOK14019U Microbiology of Fermented Food and Beverages

 Content

-Methodologies for isolation will be covered, including both culture dependent and culture independent techniques.
-Techniques such as high-throughput sequencing and digital programmes for bioinformatics are applied.
+Methodologies for isolation will include both culture dependent and culture independent techniques.
+High-throughput sequencing and digital software for bioinformatics are applied.
+Searches in on-line databases are incorporated to enhance digital literacy and skills.

-An introduction to various fermented foods and beverages will be given including products such as cheese, bread, wine and beer as well as a number of traditional indigenous fermented food and beverages.
-Focus will additionally be on microbial interactions including topics such as quorum sensing, bacteriocin formation, etc.
+An introduction to a variety of fermented foods and beverages will be provided, including products such as cheese, bread, wine, and beer as well as a number of traditional indigenous fermented food and beverages.
+Additional focus will be placed on key factors affecting microbial growth, starter culture development, and microbial interactions, covering topics such as quorum sensing, bacteriocin production, and more.

 Learning Outcome